microsoft/nni/docs/en_US/Compressor/Pruner.md

 * `apoz`: ActivationAPoZRankFilterPruner
 * `mean_activation`: ActivationMeanRankFilterPruner

-you should add code below to update epoch number when you finish one epoch in your training code.
+You should add code below to update epoch number when you finish one epoch in your training code.

 Tensorflow code
 ```python